geraldmc/algo-bio/GMcC-PP02/README.md

 ```

 ## Tests
-This program supports unit testing with `PyTest`.
-To run the unit tests execute the following: PyTest must be installed to run tests..
+This program supports unit testing using `pytest`.
+To run the tests execute the following (Note: pyTest must be installed to run tests).

 ```
 >> python -m pytest ./tests